 We haven’t had any replies to our previous emails, so I wanted to check the status of the payment with you directly.

-Fourth payment reminder email: 20 days after the invoice was due
+Fourth payment reminder email: 20 days overdue

 Up until now, your chasing emails and calls have been passive, but now it’s time to switch your efforts up to ensure getting paid.
-The goal with this email is to add a sense of urgency, highlighting the repercussions of late payments.
+The goal of this email is to add a sense of urgency, highlighting the repercussions of late payments.
 This is when you should add your late fees and terms if you have any.

 Subject: [ACTION REQUIRED] Invoice # is two weeks overdue